+Preparing your boiler for winter will help to ensure it is operating to optimum capacity.
 When the colder months arrive, you become more reliant on your boiler.
 Your boiler is at the heart of your home’s central heating system and works extremely hard to keep you and your family warm in the winter months.
-Before the cold spell hits it’s important you prepare your boiler for winter to ensure it is ready for the bleak weather ahead.
-In this article, we advise you on how to prepare your boiler for winter.
+Before the cold spell hits it’s important you are preparing your boiler for winter to ensure it is ready for the bleak weather ahead.
+In this article, we advise explain the best practices for preparing your boiler for winter.

 How To Prepare Your Boiler For Winter?